Competition in Costly Talk: Adversarial Equilibria

-Findings in the previous section show that pure-strategy equilibria exist and are receiver-efficient, but are supported by off path beliefs that are not plausible.
-Such results motivate the quest for ``robust'' equilibria in mixed strategies.
-The two main goals of this section are to provide sufficient conditions under which equilibria are robust and to characterize such robust equilibria.
+Findings in the previous section show that pure-strategy and receiver-efficient equilibria exist, but are supported by off path beliefs with potentially undesirable characteristics.
+Such results motivate the quest for robust equilibria in mixed strategies.
+Since condition \eqref{eq:m} does not rule out receiver-efficient outcomes, a different set of restrictions is required to obtain robust equilibria.
+This section aims to identify sufficient conditions under which equilibria are robust, characterize such robust equilibria, and show that they have desirable properties.
+All proofs and a number of intermediate results are relegated to Appendix~\ref{app:mixed}.

-Since \eqref{eq:m} is not enough to rule out implausible equilibria, I impose a different set of restrictions to obtain robust mixed-strategy equilibria.
-However, classic refinements for signaling games such as the ``intuitive criterion'' \citep{cho1987} and the ``universal divinity criterion'' \citep{banks1987} have little bite here, as they are developed for single-sender settings.
-To date, there is no large consensus on how to extend these criteria to multi-sender settings.
-By contrast, the $\varepsilon$-robustness and unprejudiced beliefs criteria proved to be useful in testing pure-strategy equilibria of multi-sender signaling games, but cannot be easily applied to finding non-separating equilibria in mixed strategies.

-Given the implausibility of receiver-efficient equilibria, I impose two conditions on how the decision maker interprets the senders' reports.
-I refer to equilibria satisfying these conditions as ``direct equilibria.''

-\begin{definition} A ``direct equilibrium'' (DE) is a perfect Bayesian equilibrium of the game described in Section~\ref{sec:model} where the decision maker's posterior beliefs $p$ satisfy the following conditions: \begin{enumerate} \item[i)] The \eqref{eq:m} condition holds, and for every pair of reports $(r_1,r_2)$ such that $\ubar r_2(0)<r_2\leq 0 \leq r_1<\bar r_1(0)$, and for $j\in\{1,2\}$, we have